Romeo75/M1_Physique_Numerique_S1/Projet/Readme.txt

 -add library installation from the main makefile (done) -Finish subroutine to generate different data types (done see subroutine fente) -Finish subroutine to save the data (done)
--create subroutine to generate dots of a given radious
+-create subroutine to generate dots of a given radious (done)